 However, this is a very long process that could take years if not decades.
 Countries such as Romania and Bulgaria have been EU members for over 13 years and have still not been approved to become Schengen members.
 It is also not 100% clear which route the territory would take to achieving this.

 Despite these roadblocks, Gibraltar’s small population, strong economy, and developed road and air infrastructure could give it some advantages in negotiating with the EU.
-Although, this is still highly speculative.
+However, this is still highly speculative.

 It seems for the time being Gibraltar will remain outside the EU’s borderless zone.
 However, it still remains to be seen what solution the UK and the EU will agree once Brexit has come into effect.